 Presentations or co-authorships for 7 water conservation conference and 1 grassland conference on the role of forage-livestock systems in conserving irrigation water and adapting to climate change.

-Advising one undergraduate student on a Southern SARE Young Scholar Enhancement Grant on cover crops.
+Co-advised one undergraduate student on a Southern SARE Young Scholar Enhancement Grant.

 Significant interest in how to transition from monoculture cropping to diversified crop-forage-livestock systems as a means of coping with the reduction of the Ogallala Aquifer.